-Sustainability | Riverdale, NY, United States | Loeb Fellow 2000
+Sustainability | Riverdale, New York, United States | Loeb Fellow 2000 hillabrown@gmail.com

 Hillary Brown, FAIA, is professor of architecture at CCNY.
 She is program director of CCNY's interdisciplinary master's program, Sustainability in the Urban Environment, developed jointly with the Grove School of Engineering and CCNY's Division of Science.
 For 6 years, Brown served on the Board on Infrastructure and the Constructed Environment under the National Research Council of the National Academies.
 She is a fellow at the Post Carbon Institute and senior advisor to the Ecologic Institute US.
-In 2018, Brown was a research fellow on the circular economy at the Institute of Advanced Studies, Kuszeg, Hungary, and a Bogliasco Fellow in Genoa, Italy.
+In 2018, Brown was a research fellow on the circular economy at the Institute of Advanced Studies, Kőszeg, Hungary, and a Bogliasco Fellow in Genoa, Italy.
 Her two books, Next Generation Infrastructure (Island Press 2014) and Infrastructural Ecologies (MIT Press 2017), describe integrated approaches to infrastructure planning and sustainable development.
-Brown is the founding director of the Regenerative Urban Systems Lab at CUNY, researching strategies for improving municipal infrastructure performance while promoting economic and civic benefits.
+Brown is the founding director of the Regenerative

+Urban Systems Lab at City University of New York, researching strategies for improving municipal infrastructure performance while promoting economic and civic benefits.